mats-bb/DataAnalysis-OLTP-DWH/README.md

 ## 2. Building the ERD
 At the heart of every webshop is the products they offer.
 Customers buy the products, and everything gets recorded in an order.
 I decided to focus on these aspects for the data model as they are the most "important", and most fun to work with, in my opinion.
 The process itself was pretty straightforward: explore each aspect in depth, break them down into logical pieces, build the tables and relations, and iterate.
 Some data, of course, is not avaiable by just looking at a webpage, so some actual thinking was involved in designing parts of the schema, like the product inventory table, for example.
 You can see the current ERD [here](imgs/operations_ERD.drawio.png).
 ## 3. Building the operational database
+There is not very much to say about the actual creation of the database.
+The ERD is complete, just follow the recipe.
+The [DDL](sql/operations_DDL.sql) for the operations database.
+Don't worry about the cascades, I've deliberately kept them as they were a part of the process.
+Do be careful in a real environment though!
 ## 4. Scraping the data

 ## 5. Generating data
 ## 6. ETL
 ## 7. Building the data warehouse